 Our journey begins with a heavily damaged photo.
 Despite the apparent challenges, our expertise in photo restoration, particularly in the realm of Retro Pet Portraits, allows us to approach this task with precision and care.

-The photo is heavily damaged but with some careful thought it can be restored.
+The photo is heavily damaged but with some careful thought, it can be restored.

 I have also copied the yellow dog toy from the left and pasted it to the right.
-I pasted again and flipped the yellow ball and with the patch and clone rebuilt the right hand side of the toy.
+I pasted again and flipped the yellow ball and with the patch and clone rebuilt the right-hand side of the toy.
 I made sure there was some flash shadow around the ball in a slightly red tinted shadow to match the other side.

 Here I have used the left side of the leg and clone upward towards the ball.
 I flipped this leg edge and used it for the right side.

-Fortunately the customer had another photo of the dog lying down and I able to distort and warp the rear leg to replace much of the missing leg.
+Fortunately, the customer had another photo of the dog lying down and I was able to distort and warp the rear leg to replace much of the missing leg.

-From the second photo I was able to use some belly fur and shade it with the dodge and burn tools.
+From the second photo, I was able to use some belly fur and shade it with the dodge and burn tools.
 I added some flash shadows behind the newly added leg parts.

 I reduced the red tint to the back and grey sofa and zoomed out for the finished product.

 Hopefully, you will look after your photos and not need to get your pet photos restored.
 When you do a Retro Pet Portrait would be the perfect addition to your wall.
 At Retro Pet Portraits we create one-of-a-kind hand-crafted masterpieces of your pet in funky Retro scenes.